a33235485243565206261395894823-ship-it/Automated-Remover--Blocksi-/README.md

 Delete-Blocksi-Windows11
 │
 ├── README.md
+├── BLOCKSI.md
+├── LICENSE.md
+├── SECURITY.md
+├── Delete_Blocksi.ico
+├── Delete_Blocksi.png
 ├── Delete_Blocksi.ps1
 ├── Delete_Blocksi.bat
+├── Delete_Blocksi (Shortcut, if created)
 └── script.log (created automatically)

 ## Shortcut
-A shortcut was created that lauches the `.bat` file.
+A shortcut can be created that lauches the `.bat` file.
 This file could be customized with an icon.
 Users could use the `ico` file provided as the icon for this file or they may create their own.
 This shortcut can be stored on the desktop or be pinned to the taskbar.
+To create follow these instructions:
+1. Press Windows+E
+2. Navigate to the folder with all the other files
+3. Click New (top-left corner)
+4. Click Shotcut
+5. Type/Browse the location of the `.bat` file
+6. Press Next
+7. Rename if preferred
+8. Press Finish

+To Change the icon:
+1. Right click on shortcut
+2. Press Properties
+3. Press Change Icon...
+4. If there is a pop-up, press Ok
+5. Click Browse
+6. Navigate to the folder with all other files
+7. Select the `.ico` file
+8. Click Open
+9. Click Ok
+10. Click Ok

 ## Version History
 1.0.0 Official Build | Stable Release